USI-Showroom/3DTableTennis/README.md

+# Warning: this project is deprecated (aka broken)

 ## What is this repository for?
 A 3D table tennis software, developed by Teseo Schneider.
 There are two versions of the software:
 * the v1, which is in the root folder and runs with the Kinect 1 (the "old" one)